Login

 FactorAutumn (Oct-Nov)Spring (Mar-May)Winter (Dec-Feb)Monsoon (Jun-Aug)

-Mountain viewsCrystal clearGood — haze builds MayClear but coldClouded
+Mountain viewsCrystal clearGood, haze builds by MayClear but bitter coldClouded over

 Lukla flightsMost reliableGenerally reliableFrequent delaysCancellations common

-October — the finest month of the year
+October — the best month of the year, and it’s not close

-Early May is still viable for EBC — the first two weeks offer acceptable conditions before the pre-monsoon cloud build-up reduces views and the heat and humidity increase significantly on the lower trail.
-Furthermore, late May brings afternoon thunderstorms on most days and the pre-monsoon haze limits the long-range views that make the upper Khumbu spectacular.
-Consequently, if you must trek in May, aim for the first two weeks and accept that the views above 4,000m will be less consistent than April or October.
+Early May still works — the first two weeks offer decent conditions before pre-monsoon cloud builds and heat starts climbing on the lower trail.
+By late May, afternoon thunderstorms hit most days and haze cuts into the long-range views that make the upper Khumbu worth the trek in the first place.
+If May is your only option, target the first two weeks and accept the views above 4,000m won’t match April or October.

 Months to Avoid